Little Pro on 2016-01-04 Views: Update:2018-10-17

 |PMPIN Detailed form||

-Once a notification has been granted, a registrant must submit a Notice of Commencement to Import or Manufacture Form.
+Once a notification has been granted, a registrant must submit a Notice of Commencement (NOC) of Import Form within 30 days since the first import.
 Only after submission of this form will the new substance be added to PICCS.
-The new chemical may be added to the PICCS public version or the PICCS confidential version depending whether when CBI is requested by the proponent in the Notice of Commencement.
+The new chemical substance will be added to the PICCS 1 year after the NOC has been submitted unless registrants have applifed for CBI protection.

 Small Quantity Importation Certification(SQI) is required prior to the importation of small quantity of new substances (less than 1000 kg/year) into the Philippines.
 The following info is required for application of SQI.